 They burned them.
-Because they wanted the added insurance that they were dealing correctly, attending, administering to the need of these men, Saul and the Sons.
+Because they wanted the added insurance that they were dealing correctly, attending, administering to the need of these men, Saul, and the Sons.
 What was unclean due to the desecration inflicted upon them by the Philistine, now was made clean through the burning.
 Took the bones and laid them to rest.

 The brave men of Jabesh Gilead remembered Saul, and included his family in their act of bravery, and included worship into their act, sacrificial act of bravery, representation for the absent.
 As it will be for those whom God promises to remember.
 God will not forget us.
-Our belief upon His Sacrifice.
-His self denial, thinking of us.
+Our belief in His Sacrifice.
+His self-denial, thinking of us.
 His offering upon the threshold.
 Sin lieth at the door.
 It should be removed.
 And what is that sin?
-A flesh which appertains to Adam, one of mistrust, who forfeited the precious Life of God freely given to him, and chose instead his own concepts, idea of what was right, his own measure, ethics, counsel.
+A flesh which appertains to Adam, one of mistrust, who forfeited the precious Life of God freely given to him, and chose instead his own concepts, an idea of what was right, his own measure, ethics, counsel.
 His own way.

 It became expedient that one should come and show us obedience.
 This same one bearing the Life again.
-His Life, not the life we bandy about now, the mockery, which seeks recognition, renown for a dead thing.
+His Life, not the life we bandy now, the mockery, which seeks recognition, renown for a dead thing.

 The death of the Cross.
 Resisting even unto the shedding of blood.
 Jesus, oh Jesus…

 There is a Balm, what more shall we ask for, what else is there to recognize.
 “Is there no balm in Gilead.”
 Shame, oh shame upon us for doubting.
-If we have healing, deliverance, rescue, what else have we need of (rhetorical).
+If we have healing, deliverance, rescue, what else have we need of (rhetorical)?